Kvaratskhelia magic moves champions-elect Napoli 18 points clear

 A third defeat in four matches will likely damage Atalanta's bid for Europe's top club competition as they stay sixth and five points behind the top four.

+In Bologna, Pedro and Luis Alberto went close for Lazio in the first half while Lewis Ferguson and Musa Barrow hit the woodwork for the hosts.

+Lazio could have overtaken Inter and grabbed second place but the draw means they could end the weekend in fifth if the two teams behind them win.

-Roma sit fourth and host Sassuolo on Sunday while AC Milan, who are fifth and level on 47 points with Jose Mourinho's team, have struggling Salernitana at the San Siro on Monday.
+Roma, who sit fourth and host Sassuolo on Sunday, and AC Milan, who are fifth face struggling Salernitana at the San Siro on Monday.

 Earlier Udinese snapped a six-match winless streak with a 1-0 victory at Empoli.